 Another important consideration: Rolling admissions.
 If your program does not operate on a standard cycle for all applicants, do not create new forms.
-Instead, talk to the Client Services team about how to maximize your software to accommodate these applicants and make the process more convenient for everyone involved.
+Instead, talk to the Client Services team about how to maximize your software to accommodate these applicants and make the process more convenient for your grant reviewers.

 Ask Yourself if You Need a Full or Partial Refresh